uccser/cs-field-guide/csfieldguide/chapters/content/en/artificial-intelligence/sections/rule-based-systems.md

 Examples...

 - Use chatbots as examples in this
-- Deep blue?
-- More modern examples - medical diagnosis?
 - A rule based interactive or set of instructions for something simple like tic tac toe?
+Easy to base on the unplugged actvities
 - Decision trees to classify an animal?